FREQUENTLY ASKED QUESTIONS

 The rules state that all Team America rockets must be built and flown in accordance with the Model Rocket Safety Code of the National Association of Rocketry (NAR).
 Under this Code, you may only use lightweight, non-metal parts for the nose, body, and fins of your rocket, those parts which are the main structure of the vehicle.
 Major internal body parts which are rigidly attached to the body (such as rods that run a good fraction of the length of the body) are considered to be part of the "body" and may not be metal.
 Carbon, fiberglass, and plastics are all acceptable non-metallic building materials for any part of the rocket.
 You are allowed to use metal engine hooks, electronic circuit boards, and (if you wish) commercial re-loadable rocket engine casings.

-What size egg do we have to use in the contest?
-Who provides the egg?
+What size eggs do we have to use in the contest?
+Who provides the eggs?

-The rules for TARC specify that the egg must weigh between 57 and 63 grams and be no more than 45 millimeters in diameter.
+The rules for TARC specify that each egg must weigh between 55 and 61 grams and be no more than 45 millimeters in diameter and 60 millimeters in length.
 This is usually a Grade A large, although not all Grade A eggs fall within that weight range.
 We will weigh and provide the eggs at the final fly-off.
-It is the team's responsibility to provide their own egg in the proper weight/size range for practice and qualification flights.
+It is the team's responsibility to provide their own eggs in the proper weight/size range for practice and qualification flights.

-Can I keep all the parts of my rocket attached together for recovery, or must the egg capsule separate from the rest of the rocket?
+Can I keep all the parts of my rocket attached together for recovery?

-What recovery devices am I allowed to use for my rocket?
+What recovery device can I use for my rocket?

 What are the specific detailed instructions and rules for the timers who time my local qualification flight attempts?